4 DAYS FROM $1,399

 One of South America’s most thrilling and sophisticated cities, Rio de Janeiro enjoys a breathtaking setting, ringed by long crescent beaches and towering monolithic mountains.
 No other city compares — but today, Rio gets better as you’ll experience it during the peak of Carnival festivities.

 Deepen your Carnival knowledge as you go behind the scenes

 For the four states (Rio de Janeiro, São Paulo, Bahia, and Pernambuco) that go big in Carnival, samba is much more than music.
 It’s culture, heritage, dance, and history.
 This morning, you’ll go behind the scenes as you learn about the costumery, the beloved samba, and even try out a few steps!

 Your afternoon is free to discover more of Rio on your own.
 Perhaps you'll explore the city's proliferation of street art, from the largest spray-paint mural in the world on Olympic Boulevard to the multicolored mosaic of Escadaria Selarón (Selaron Steps).
 Or, marvel at both the exteriors and the inner riches of landmarks such as the Museum of Tomorrow and the National Library of Brazil — the largest library in Latin America and 7th largest in the world.
-You may also take an optional tour to Sugarloaf in the afternoon.

 Explore more of Rio de Janeiro, the cidade maravilhosa, and embark the Ocean Explorer

 After breakfast, enjoy a city tour of Rio, including a cable car ride to the spectacular Christ the Redeemer statue atop Corcovado Mountain.
 The 124-foot soapstone figure has an arm span of 98 feet.
 Then, visit the cathedral and admire its modernist design inspired by Mayan pyramids.